-14.4 LEAVE ACCRUAL WHILE EMPLOYEE IS ON PAID LEAVE: Leave continues to accrue during the period of time an employee is on paid leave.
-Leave does not accrue during periods of leave without pay except as required by law.
+14.3 LEAVE ACCRUAL WHILE EMPLOYEE IS ON PAID LEAVE: Leave continues to accrue during the period of time an employee is on paid leave.
+Leave does not accrue during leave without pay except as required bylaw

-14.5 TEMPORARY APPOINTMENTS LEAVE ACCRUAL: Temporary appointments shall not accrue leave.
+14.4 TEMPORARY APPOINTMENTS LEAVE ACCRUAL: Temporary appointments shall not accrue leave.

-14.6 USE OF PERSONAL LEAVE FOR SICK LEAVE PURPOSES: Accrued personal leave may be used for sick leave at any time.
+14.5 USE OF PERSONAL LEAVE FOR SICK LEAVE PURPOSES: Accrued personal leave may be used for sick leave at any time, including prior to the completion of the employee's probationary period.

-14.7 SICK LEAVE AUTHORIZATION: Any absences for sick leave purposes three (3) days or longer may be required to be certified by a licensed medical professional.
+14.6 SICK LEAVE AUTHORIZATION: Any absence for sick leave purposes of three (3) days or longer may be required to be certified by a licensed medical professional.

-14.8 PERSONAL LEAVE BANK: An employee may receive donated leave from another city employee provided the receiving employee is seriously ill or injured, or has an immediate family member who is seriously ill or injured, or is attending to a death in his/her immediate family, or is eligible for family and medical leave (FML) or Alaska Family Leave (AFL) under State or Federal laws, or is under the care of a physician and has exhausted all their Personal Leave.
-Personal leave donated under this Section shall be donated at the donating employee's current rate of pay and converted into hours at the receiving employee's rate of pay and added to the receiving employee's Personal Leave bank.
-The donated Personal Leave shall be subject to all taxation and contributions required of all payroll compensation and shall be borne by the employee to whom the Personal Leave is being donated.
+14.7 PERSONAL LEAVE BANK: An employee may receive donated leave from another City Employee provided the receiving employee is seriously ill or injured, or has an immediate family member who is seriously ill or injured, or is attending to a death in his/her immediate family or is eligible for Family and Medical Leave (FML) or Alaska Family Leave (AFL) under State or Federal laws, or is under the care of a physician and has exhausted all their personal leave.
+Personal leave under this Section shall be donated at the donating employee's current rate of pay and converted into hours at the receiving employee's rate of pay and added to the receiving employee's personal leave bank.
+The donated personal leave shall be subject to all taxation and contributions required of all payroll compensation and shall be borne by the employee to whom the personal leave is being donated.
 Any unused donated leave will remain with the recipient.

-14.9 USE OF PERSONAL LEAVE FOR PURPOSES OTHER THAN SICK LEAVE: An employee may use accrued personal leave only upon successful completion of the probationary period (except that personal leave may be used as sick leave at any time).
+14.8 USE OF PERSONAL LEAVE FOR PURPOSES OTHER THAN SICK LEAVE: An employee may use accrued personal leave only upon successful completion of the probationary period (except that personal leave may be used as sick leave at any time).
 However, due to extraordinary circumstances, as determined by the Department Director, an employee may request and be granted the ability to use accrued personal leave for purposes other than sick leave prior to the successful completion of the probationary period, but he/she does not have the right to determine when personal leave may be used for those purposes.
-Regular employees shall be allowed to use any amount of accrued leave for non- sick leave purposes at any time desired that will not be detrimental to department operations, as determined by the Department Director.
-The longer the period of leave requested for non-sick leave purposes, the longer should be the advance notice to enable scheduling.
+Regular employees shall be allowed to use any amount of accrued leave for non-sick leave purposes at any time desired that will not be detrimental to department operations, as determined by the Department Director.
+The longer the period of leave requested for non-sick purposes, a longer advance notice should be given to enable scheduling.

-14.10 PERSONAL LEAVE CASH-OUT: After twelve (12) months continuous service a Regular Full-Time employee who is budgeted for more than twenty (20) hours may cash-out personal leave two (2) times per fiscal year, provided that the employee shall retain at least eighty (80) hours of leave in his/her account.
+14.9 PERSONAL LEAVE CASH-OUT: After twelve (12) months continuous service an employee may cash-out personal leave two (2) times per fiscal year, provided that the employee shall retain at least eighty (80) hours of leave in his/her account.
 An employee on track to hit the leave cap in Article 14.2 may request and shall receive a third opportunity to cash out personal leave.
-Cash in lieu of annual leave shall be subject to all taxation and contributions required of all payroll compensation.
+Cash-out in lieu of annual leave shall be subject to all taxation and contributions required of all payroll compensation.